For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 COMMON SQUIRREL MONKEY (Saimiri sciureus)

-DUSKY TITI MONKEY (Callicebus moloch) – Heard away from the white sand forests. [*]
+DUSKY TITI MONKEY (Callicebus moloch) [*]

 RED HOWLER MONKEY (Alouatta seniculus) [*]